Corianne1172/ProFeed/README.md

-# 🧠 ProfAI: Professor AI Co-Author Feedback Tool
+# 🧠 ProFeed: Professor AI Co-Author Feedback Tool

 A web-based tool designed to help professors provide personalized, course-specific feedback in asynchronous college classes by co-authoring with AI.
 Built with HTML, CSS, and JavaScript, with optional integration to a LangChain-powered backend.